Client Methods

 Overview

-The Client Methods provide low-level message passing between your application and the TelemetryOS platform.
+The Client Methods provide low-level message passing between applications and the TelemetryOS platform.
 Most developers should use the higher-level resource methods (storage, media, playlist, etc.) instead.

 Note: These are advanced methods.
 Use resource-specific methods when possible.